Aportio/itsm-rest-api-reference/README.md

-# itsm-rest-api-reference
+# ITSM REST-API Reference implementation

-A simple reference implementation for a RESTful ITSM backend, which implements the Aportio ITSM REST API
+This is a simple reference implementation for a RESTful ITSM backend, which implements the Aportio ITSM REST API.